 - Pick out beets that are uniform in size so they take the same amount of time to cook.

-- Be extra careful when you handle the cooked red beets (or wear gloves) because the color bleeds and the juice will stain your hands, countertop, and wooden cutting board (I know this from experience!) if you don't wash it right away.
-Cut the beets on top of something that won't stain easily like a plate or plastic cutting board.
-If you don't want to deal with the red beet juice, you could use all golden beets.
+- Be extra careful when you handle the cooked red beets (or wear gloves) because the red juice can stain your hands, countertop, and cutting board if you don't wash it off right away.
+Cut the beets on top of something that won't stain easily.

 Equipment